k2bd/k2bd/README.md

 I primarily use Python for backend, scientific, and general-purpose work, and use React/Typescript for building web apps.

-For deployment, I tend to favour Google Cloud but also use AWS.
+For deployment, I am happy with both GCP and AWS.
 For hosting, I use GitHub Pages for open source projects.

 ## I'm Currently Working On